 Don’t be afraid to show some vulnerability.
 Be true and say what you really think or feel.
 Pussyfooting around issues creates an emotional barrier.
 Most people can’t put their fingers on it, but they will feel you are holding off.

 So say what you think.
 Share how you feel.
 Being radically honest is a fresh breath of air.
 Sharing true feelings and thoughts connects you to others.

-But most importantly, don’t take it all too serious.
+But most importantly, don’t take it all too seriously.
 Not the conversation, not yourself and not other people.
 Make crappy jokes, enjoy yourself, laugh about ridiculous things.
 No matter what situation, everything can be put in perspective with some dry witty remarks.
 Nobody likes stuck up assholes.
 So let your fucks fly and enjoy yourself.

-Tldr: When you feel anxious, but still want to make people comfortable.
+When you feel anxious, but still want to make people comfortable.
 Focus on making them feel at ease.
 Instead of focusing on yourself.

 _Smile, use names, listen intently, paraphrase what’s said, ask for emotions, address awkwardness, show vulnerability and don’t take it too seriously._